Skip to content

 go

-// Problem: Blocking without timeout
+// Problem: Blocking without timeout in agent execution

 resp, err := http.Get("https://api.example.com/data")